-- 1. To assure that the aircraft radios, and pilot's headset and PTT switch are connected and functioning properly, put ON/BYPASS switch into "BYPASS" position.
+1.To assure that the aircraft radios, and pilot's headset and PTT switch are connected and functioning properly, put ON/BYPASS switch into "BYPASS" position.
 Then turn on the aircraft radios, and verify that the pilot can hear the radios and can transmit using his push-to-talk switch and headset.
-All other intercom functions should be inoperable in the BYPASS mode. - 2.
-Intercom operation and adjustment can be performed by the following procedure: - A. First set the ON/BYPASS switch to the "ON" position and turn both REC VOL controls all the way down (counterclockwise).

-- B. Turn both intercom volume controls to the 9 o'clock position and both squelch controls all the way up (clockwise).
+All other intercom functions should be inoperable in the BYPASS mode.

+- 2.Intercom operation and adjustment can be performed by the following procedure: - A. First set the ON/BYPASS switch to the "ON" position and turn both REC VOL controls all the way down (counterclockwise). - B. Turn both intercom volume controls to the 9 o'clock position and both squelch controls all the way up (clockwise).
 Notice the intercom is now continually activated and you should be able to talk between headsets. - C. To adjust the intercom squelch controls for voice activated operation (VOX), it is helpful to have some background noise present.
 It may also be necessary to turn up the intercom volume controls.
 Turn both intercom squelch controls all the way counterclockwise.
 Now, without speaking, rotate one of the squelch controls clockwise until you hear the background noise in your headset.
 Next, using that same control, rotate counterclockwise small, incremental amounts until the background noise disappears.
 (This procedure is necessary because the squelch is a "fast on, slow off" system).
-That squelch control is now set. - D.Adjust the other intercom squelch control similarly by turning it clockwise until you hear background noise.
-Rotate counterclockwise incremental amounts until the background noise disappears.

-Small adjustments may be necessary if aircraft background noise changes significantly - such as from idle to full power.
+That squelch control is now set. - D. Adjust the other intercom squelch control similarly by turning it clockwise until you hear background noise.
+Rotate counterclockwise incremental amounts until the background noise disappears. - Small adjustments may be necessary if aircraft background noise changes significantly such as from idle to full power. - 3.
+Radio Selection of both the aircraft and the FM radios is provided by two switches. - A. XMIT SELECT determines the radio you wish to transmit on. - B. AUTO/OFF/BOTH selects which radios you receive in your headset. - i.
+"AUTO" position allows you to hear the radio that the XMIT SELECT switch is set to. - ii.
+"OFF" prevents you from hearing either radio. - iii.
+"BOTH" position permits you to hear both the aircraft radio(s) and the FM radio at the same time. - 4.The AUXliary audio source is selected by the AUX/

-- 3. Radio Selection of both the aircraft and the FM radios is provided by two switches. - A.XMIT SELECT determines the primary radio you wish to transmit and receive on. - B. OFF/A/C, OFF/FM-1, OFF/FM-2 selects which additional radio or radios you wish to receive in your headset. - 4.
-Receive Volume Controls (REC VOL) are general volume controls, meant to provide overall listening level for all three radios simultaneously - A/C, FM-1, and FM-2.
+- OFF switch.
+In the "AUX" position, you can hear it, and in the "OFF" position you cannot. - 5.Receive Volume Controls (REC VOL) are general volume controls, meant to provide overall listening level for all three radios simultaneously A/C, FM, and AUX.
 Finite volume adjustments of any individual radio should be done by altering the radio volume control at the radio itself.